department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ## Accessibility notes

 How does an engineer build the pattern to meet WCAG 2.1 standards?
 Include guidelines and code snippets here.

+## Research

+Include links to research findings, if applicable.